kakatcy/pro-mern-book/README.md

      - used HMR to reload the modules automatically in the back-end, then we don't have to  restart for every change.
 5. Server Router
      - solved the issue that About page was rendered from the server was different from the way it was rendered by navigating to it from /issues.
+6. Data from API
+     - tried to get data from API server for About component, and used a global store for all data that is needed for the hierarchy of components that need to be rendered.